swcarpentry/shell-novice/05-script.md

     before running them.
 Why do you think it does this?

 4. Joel's `data` directory contains three files: `fructose.dat`, `glucose.dat`, and `sucrose.dat`.
-Explain what each of the following shell scripts does when run as `bash scriptname *.dat`.
+Explain what a script called `example.sh` would when run as `bash example.sh *.dat` if it contained the following lines:

 <table>
   <tr>